nisargpatel7042lva/Zetaris/circuits/README.md

-# Zetaris ZK-SNARK Circuits
+# SafeMask ZK-SNARK Circuits

-Zero-knowledge proof circuits for privacy-preserving transactions in the Zetaris wallet.
+Zero-knowledge proof circuits for privacy-preserving transactions in the SafeMask wallet.

 ## Circuits Overview